Chapter 1

 My gut churned.
 Maybe I should just let him talk, let him tell others his suspicions about me.
 Then again, if he told them what I was about to divulge, would they even believe it?
 Not likely, but . . .

 “I am a vampire’s human servant,” I breathed.
-“Every hunt, I hope that he will be my quarry.”
+“Every hunt, I hope he will be my quarry.”

 Steifan blinked at me for several heartbeats, then burst out laughing, sounding a bit shrill and hysterical, probably because of the three dead bodies at our feet.
 It took him a moment to calm himself.
 “Thanks for that, I needed a laugh, and thanks for saving my life.”